ElaineGilstrom/Hackey-Quest-BeatSaber-Twitch-Integration/README.md

 0. Configure the `.env` file (see Enviromental Variables for more info)
 1. Install python 3.7+
 2. Run `pip install pipenv`
-3. Run `pipenv --python 3.7` in directory with script
+3. Run `pipenv sync` in directory with bot.py
-4. Run `pipenv sync` in directory with script
+4. Run `pipenv shell`
-5. Run `pipenv shell` then `python bot.py`
+5. Finally, run `python bot.py` to start the bot.

 ###### Enviromental Variables ######